avishekchy45/Spring-2025-IP/README.md

 ---

-##### This repository contains all the code and other relevant resources discussed or used during our class sessions.
+This repository contains all the code and other relevant resources discussed or used during class sessions.
 All the slides, announcements, assignment deadlines, and updates will be shared via Google Classroom.

 ---